slozark/ovhcloud/README.md

 ## Acknowledgments

+Currently in alpha, user-friendly improvements coming soon.

 This project is based on @kartoch 's [ovhcloud](https://github.com/kartoch/ovhcloud) and was made as a part of the PFE class at Lille University (France).
-Please be aware it's still in its early stage and will be improved with time.